Sidc29/movieman-full-stack/README.md

 The website uses an external movie API to provide users with access to a vast database of movies.
 This ensures that the website stays up-to-date with the latest movie releases, offering users a comprehensive selection of movies to explore.

 The website is highly responsive and user-friendly, adapting to different screen sizes and device types, including desktops, laptops, tablets, and smartphones.
 It also features a dark mode option that makes it easier to browse and watch movies in low-light conditions.
+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`VITE_REACT_APP_API_KEY`

 ## Demo

 https://movieman.vercel.app/